 If it’s a little too long of a day for you, don’t worry – you can turn around at any time and follow the same trail back!

 - Duration: 3-5 hours

-Starting at Kananaskis Lakes the trail to Rawson Lake is a popular one in the summertime.
-The trail to Rawson Lake is an exciting one as skirts Upper Kananaskis Lake for the beginning of it, passing by waterfalls and streams along the way.
+Starting at Kananaskis Lakes, the trail to Rawson Lake is a popular one in the summertime.
+The trail to Rawson Lake is an exciting one as it skirts Upper Kananaskis Lake for the beginning of it, passing by waterfalls and streams along the way.
 The elevation starts around the 1.3 km mark and keeps climbing until you reach Rawson Lake.

-Once you make it to Rawson Lake you can walk around the lake and pick a nice spot to sit and relax.
+Once you make it to Rawson Lake, you can walk around the lake and pick a nice spot to sit and relax.
 I would suggest bringing some picnic supplies and enjoying the scenery under the mountains.

-For those looking for a longer day consider hiking the steep trail up to Sarrail Ridge.
-Keep an eye on the Alberta Parks website, this trail closes frequently as there are many grizzly sightings.
+For those looking for a longer day, consider hiking the steep trail up to Sarrail Ridge.
+Keep an eye on the Alberta Parks website.
+This trail frequently closes as there are many grizzly sightings.

 Prairie Mountain/Barrier Lake Trail